 On Tybee Island

 Not every city has a beach for a backyard.
 Only 25 minutes from downtown, Tybee Island has long been nicknamed “Savannah’s Beach.”
 It was even officially called Savannah Beach for a brief period in the 20th century.
 Most people visit either the city or the island in a single trip, but if you’re coming to the area for the first time, go to both places.
-If you don’t want to worry about driving and parking, you could make it a day trip to the beach by taking the Tybee Shuttle (weekends only) from the Savannah Visitors Center downtown.

 Since we were traveling with a dog, we opted to stay the night on Tybee instead of making a day visit.
 Don’t miss the north end of the island, because that’s where you’ll find the least crowded beaches and such historical gems as the Tybee Island Light Station.
 The best view in the area awaits at the top of the lighthouse tower via a long circular staircase.
 Across the street is Fort Screven, where you can walk the walls of the old battery and learn about the island’s rich history inside at the Tybee Island Museum.